siv2r/bip-frost-signing/README.md

 The purpose of supporting tweaking is to ensure compatibility with existing uses of tweaking, i.e., that the result of signing is a valid signature for the tweaked public key.
 The FROST signing algorithms take arbitrary tweaks as input but accepting arbitrary tweaks may negatively affect the security of the scheme.[^arbitrary-tweaks]
 Instead, signers should obtain the tweaks according to other specifications.
-This typically involves deriving the tweaks from a hash of the aggregate public key and some other information.
+This typically involves deriving the tweaks from a hash of the threshold public key and some other information.
-Depending on the specific scheme that is used for tweaking, either the plain or the X-only aggregate public key is required.
+Depending on the specific scheme that is used for tweaking, either the plain or the X-only threshold public key is required.
 For example, to do [BIP32][bip32] derivation, you call *GetPlainPubkey* to be able to compute the tweak, whereas [BIP341][bip341] TapTweaks require X-only public keys that are obtained with *GetXonlyPubkey*.

 [^arbitrary-tweaks]: It is an open question whether allowing arbitrary tweaks from an adversary affects the unforgeability of FROST.

 The tweak mode provided to *ApplyTweak* depends on the application:
-Plain tweaking can be used to derive child public keys from an aggregate public key using [BIP32][bip32].
+Plain tweaking can be used to derive child public keys from a threshold public key using [BIP32][bip32].
 On the other hand, X-only tweaking is required for Taproot tweaking per [BIP341][bip341].
 A Taproot-tweaked public key commits to a *script path*, allowing users to create transaction outputs that are spendable either with a FROST threshold-signature or by providing inputs that satisfy the script path.
 Script path spends require a control block that contains a parity bit for the tweaked X-only public key.